vacp2p/roadmap/content/rfc/nomos/2025q1-raw-rfcs-support-data-availability.md

 ---
-title: Data Availability Raw RFC
+title: Data Availability Raw RFCs
 tags:
   - rfc
   - nomos
 draft: false
-description: Continuing the process of documentation for the raw RFC for Nomos Data Availability (DA).
+description: Supporting the process of creating new RFCs based on DA subprotocols.
 ---

-`ift:rfc:2025q1-nomos:data-availability-raw-rfc`
+`2025q1-raw-rfcs-support-data-availability`

-Continuing the process of documentation for the raw RFC for Nomos Data Availability (DA).
+Supporting the process of creating new RFCs based on DA subprotocols.

 ## Description

-This commitment supports delivering a raw RFC for Nomos Data Availability (DA) through discussions, support, and inquiries.
+This commitment supports delivering raw RFCs for Nomos Data Availability (DA) through discussions, support, and inquiries.

-The RFC will focus on DA in Nomos as its initial implementation is ongoing.
+The RFCs will focus on DA in Nomos as its initial implementation is ongoing.
-This RFC will be split into different sub-protocols:
+This RFC will be split into different sub-protocols/different RFCs:

 - Dispersal
 - Replication